Brexit: All you need to know about the UK leaving the EU

 Labour has said it would guarantee the rights of of EU citizens living in the UK to stay there on "day one" of a Labour government.

-Whatever happens in the general election, EU nationals with a right to permanent residence, which is granted after they have lived in the UK for five years, should not see their rights affected.
+EU nationals with a right to permanent residence, which is granted after they have lived in the UK for five years, should not see their rights affected after Brexit.

 What happens to UK citizens working in the EU?